Skip to main content

 Dean Kelly, CPTC Student Success

-Dean Kelly joined Clover Park Technical College in July 2014 and serves as the Interim Vice President for Student Success.
+Dean Kelly joined Clover Park Technical College in July 2014 and serves as the Vice President for Student Success.
 He started at CPTC as the Director of Advising, establishing a new proactive advising model that matched advisors with programs and creating closer connections with faculty and students in the classroom.
 He also served as the Dean for Student Success with responsibilities for Student Conduct, behavior intervention, and Title IX.
-Since 2017, he has served as the co-chair of the Guided Pathways/Achieving the Dream committee facilitating campus-wide improvement efforts focused on increasing student access, retention, and completion.
+Since 2017, he has held the role of co-chair of the Guided Pathways/Achieving the Dream committee, facilitating campus-wide improvement efforts focused on increasing student access, retention, and completion.
 In addition, he is a Guided Pathways coach for Washington State through the State Board for Community and Technical Colleges.

 His 30-year career has spanned K-12, non-profit, and higher education industries serving as a middle school and high school teacher, grant writer, Director of TRIO Programs, and student administration.
 He earned a bachelor's degree in Secondary Education from Pacific Lutheran University and a master's in public administration from the University of Washington.